 - Speech-language pathologist or speech therapist: a healthcare provider who specializes in the treatment of communication and swallowing problems.

-- Social worker: a healthcare provider who provides a wide range of services directly to persons with cancer and their families including counseling, support and education.
+- Social worker: a healthcare provider who provides a wide range of services directly to persons with cancer and their families including access and connecting with resources, counseling, support, and education.

 The first treatment of choice, depending on the location and size of the tumor, is surgical removal of as much of the lesion as possible (also called resection).
-Surgery can also reduce symptoms caused by swelling in the skull.
-Improvement in surgical techniques in recent years has made surgery much safer; however, surgery always has risks that you and your loved one should discuss with the oncologist and neurosurgeon.
-Surgery may be followed by radiotherapy (see below) to help treat any remaining tumor cells.
-In deciding whether surgery is right for your loved one, your doctor will consider the size, location and type of the tumor, overall health, and medical history.
+Surgery can also reduce symptoms caused by swelling in the brain.
+Improvement in surgical techniques in recent years has made surgery much safer; however, surgery always has risks that you and your loved one should discuss with the oncologist and neurosurgeon..
+In deciding whether surgery is right for your loved one, your doctor will consider the size, location, and type of the tumor, as well as the patient’s overall health, and medical history.

 Radiation Therapy or Radiotherapy

 Radiation therapy is the use of painless x-rays which destroy tumor cells by making them unable to reproduce.
-Radiation may be used after surgery to prevent the tumor from coming back (recurrence), or to destroy tumor tissue that could not be completely removed.
+Radiation may be used after surgery to prevent the tumor from coming back (recurrence) by destroying tumor cells that could not be completely removed.
 In cases where surgery is not an option, radiotherapy may be used instead of surgery to destroy tumor tissue or to relieve symptoms.
 Different types of radiotherapy are described below:

-- Whole Brain Radiation Therapy (WBRT) delivers an even dose of radiation to the entire brain.
-Whole brain radiotherapy is the preferred treatment for brain tumors, because it can treat small, undetectable tumors that may be developing in different areas of the brain.
+- Whole brain radiation therapy (WBRT) delivers an even dose of radiation to the entire brain.
+Whole brain radiotherapy is used when cancer has metastasized to the brain and when several tumors are present.
 The advantages of whole brain radiotherapy are that it can treat large and small tumors, many tumors at the same time, and tumors deep in the brain that cannot be removed through surgery.
 Whole brain radiotherapy is often used to reduce the risk of tumor recurrence after surgery.

-- Conventional External Beam Radiation is the most common form of radiation therapy.
-The beams are aimed at the tumor plus a small border of tissue around the tumor.
+- Conventional external beam radiation is the most common form of radiation therapy and used to treat primary brain tumors.
+It is more precise that WBRT.
+The beams are aimed at the tumor plus a small border of tissue around the tumor in order to spare healthy brain tissue.
 Conventional external beam radiation therapy is painless, and is typically given in 15-minute visits over several weeks.

-- Stereotactic Radiosurgery is a more targeted form of radiation therapy, and is not actually surgery at all.
-It is called "radiosurgery" be-cause it is so precise and focused.
-The equipment used for radiosurgery is generally referred to by its brand name, such as Gamma KnifeTM, X-knifeTM or CyberknifeTM.
+- Stereotactic radiosurgery is a more targeted form of radiation therapy, and is not actually surgery at all.
+It is called “radiosurgery” because it is so precise and focused.
+The equipment used for radiosurgery is generally referred to by its brand name, such as Gamma Knife®, XKnife®, or CyberKnifeTM.
 This form of therapy delivers a higher dose of radiation to a small tumor (usually 1.5 inches or less in diameter) in a single treatment session.
 Because this form of radiation targets the tumor more precisely, it is less likely to injure healthy tissue.
-Stereotactic radiosurgery only treats tumors that can be detected on MRI or CT scans.
+It is often used to treat small metastatic tumors and small tumor recurrences.
+Stereotactic radiosurgery treats only tumors that can be detected on MRI or CT scans.

 Chemotherapy is the use of special drugs to kill tumor cells.
 Some chemotherapy drugs are given by mouth; others are given by injection.
 In some cases, chemotherapy may need to be given without stopping over a long period of time.
 In this case, a pump or catheter may be placed underneath the skin to deliver the drugs.

-Because chemotherapy affects both healthy cells and tumor cells, side effects can occur.
+Because chemotherapy can affect both healthy cells and tumor cells, side effects can occur.
 These vary depending on the type of drug and the individual.

 Treating the Symptoms

-Medications may be given to help prevent seizures.
-These medications are called anti-seizure medica-tions or anticonvulsants.
-There are several different anti-seizure medications available such as Keppra, Tegretol, Depakote, Neurontin, and Phenobarbitol.
-If your loved one is taking an anti-seizure medication as part of the treatment plan and either it does not work or causes unpleasant side effects, the doctor will be able to switch to a different medication.
+Anti-seizure medications (Anticonvulsants) Medications may be given to help prevent seizures.
+These medications are called anti-seizure medications or anticonvulsants.
+There are several different anti-seizure medications available such as Keppra, Tegretol, Trileptal, Lamictal, Dilantin, Depakote, Neurontin, and phenobarbitol.
+If your loved one is taking an anti-seizure medication as part of the treatment plan and either it does not work or causes unpleasant side effects, the doctor can switch to a different medication.

 Can Clinical Trials Help Your Loved One?